 Communication

-Team members will be expected to communicate through Basecamp’s messenger as well as through text messages and reply in no more than 24 hours under regular conditions.
+Team members will be expected to communicate mainly through text messages and reply in no more than 24 hours under regular conditions.
+Basecamp’s messenger can be used as a supplementary form of communication, however it is not mandatory.
 The transfer of files shall be done exclusively through FAMU-FSU services or Basecamp.
-The date for meetings with sponsors and advisors shall be agreed to by all members at least three days before formally scheduling said meeting.
+The date for meetings with sponsors and advisors shall be agreed to by all members at least one day before formally scheduling said meeting.

 Dress Code

 It is expected that the team members of Team 522 will comply with the dress code stated below.
 Team meetings will be in casual attire.
 Team meetings include meetings in which only the members of the team are included.
 Official sponsor/advisor meetings will be in business casual attire.
-This includes a button up shirt, dress pants, and closed toed shoes.
-Group presentations and competitions will be business professional attire.
-This will entail the same clothes as business casual but will include a jacket.
+This includes a button up shirt, dress pants, and closed toed shoes; however, this may also be a collared shirt if the group agrees beforehand.
+Group presentations and competitions will be in business professional attire.
+This will entail a dress shirt along with a jacket and professional footwear.
 If a team member is found in violation of this code, they will be asked to change, or asked to leave if they are unable to change attire.

 Attendance Policy